 - black pepper

-- rotisserie chicken breast (or any cooked chicken)
+- rotisserie chicken breast or leftover baked chicken

 - fresh lemon